archphile/thepenguin/content/blog/2020-10-22-a-kiss-aeropress-coffee-recipe.md

 This is not (always) 214gr.
 Based on random measurements and on the fact that one can't be deadly accurate (accuracy depends on how water flows out of your kettle) each time plus that the volume of 15gr inside the AeroPress varies per different type of coffee, it is approx  **208-220gr**, resulting to a ratio that is different but "close" to 0.07.

-Note that the water has to be poured relatively quickly.
+Note that the water has to be poured relatively quickly (not too quickly though - I pour the water with circular movements and that can't be done super fast!).
 Until the handle is placed on the AeroPress, coffee will be draining through the filter, and if we do this slowly, when the water reaches the desired height, it will be more than the desired weight.

 ## what about the water temperature?